GaryPlattenburg/k0s/docs/experimental-windows.md

 ## Prerequisites

 The cluster must be running at least one worker node and control plane on Linux.
-You ca use Windows to run additional worker nodes.
+You can use Windows to run additional worker nodes.

 ## Build k0s.exe